Fondson/relatedanime/README.md

   - scraping updates are sent by the server using HTML5 server-sent events
 - front-end is done using React (created by [create-react-app](https://github.com/facebookincubator/create-react-app))
 - uses <a href="https://github.com/cheeriojs/cheerio">Cheerio</a> to parse markup data from <a href="https://myanimelist.net/">MyAnimeList</a> HTTP response

+# Feature Roadmap
+- auto-suggest search bar
+  - make request to MAL on client-side (rate limit user based on time -> this should be alright since request is being made on each client browser)
+- current seasonal anime on homepage